At just 15 years old, Marlon began serving a life sentence. Now facing parole, he must unlearn four decades of prison life.

 "All I really know is prison life," Marlon Branch shares.
 "I was literally raised in prison.
 I've not been one of those that got out and came back—I've [done] 38 straight years."

 At 15 years old, Marlon was arrested, convicted, and sentenced to life in prison for capital murder.
 It was his first and only interaction with law enforcement.
-Now 54, he's a participant in the Prison Fellowship Academy® at the Carol S. Vance Unit in Texas.
-Marlon will be released once he completes the program, likely in the spring of 2020.
+Now in his mid-50s, he's a graduate of the Prison Fellowship Academy® at the Carol S. Vance Unit in Texas.
+He was released from prison in the spring of 2020.

-The Academy has given Marlon confidence in his future outside of prison.
-Located in select prisons across the country, the Academy takes men and women through a holistic life transformation, where they are guided by Prison Fellowship staff and volunteers to lead lives of purpose and productivity inside and outside of prison.
+The Academy gave Marlon confidence for the future.
+At select facilities, the Academy takes incarcerated men and women through a yearlong, transformational journey to lead lives of purpose and productivity inside and outside of prison.

 "To participate in Prison Fellowship Academy is a plus for me because it's given me an opportunity to become human again—to try and get all of this negativity out of me."